pbklink/motif-core/etc/motif-core.api.md

 export namespace TextFieldContainsScanCondition {
     // (undocumented)
     export function isEqual(left: TextFieldContainsScanCondition, right: TextFieldContainsScanCondition): boolean;
 }

+// Warning: (ae-missing-release-tag) "TextFieldIncludesScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TextFieldIncludesScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface TextFieldIncludesScanCondition extends TextFieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.TextFieldIncludes;
+    // (undocumented)
+    readonly values: string[];
+}

+// @public (undocumented)
+export namespace TextFieldIncludesScanCondition {
+    // (undocumented)
+    export function isEqual(left: TextFieldIncludesScanCondition, right: TextFieldIncludesScanCondition): boolean;
+}

 // Warning: (ae-missing-release-tag) "TextFieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)